 I really feel for this client because they're really good people.
 They, like many of the new clients we're picking up these days, just don't know any different.
 It seems like they don't know that they can and should really expect more from their IT guys.

 It's sad.
 Over and over and over again, we keep seeing such mediocre work.
-Just because someone calls themselves a "Managed Service Provider" or even an "IT Service Provider" doesn't mean they are.
+Just because someone's website portrays them as a "Managed Service Provider" or an "IT Service Provider" doesn't mean they are.
 This is the unfortunate truth about our industry - there's no regulation; so, anyone with any sort of technical knowledge and a good pitch can setup shop.
-I've seen way too many "IT guys" or even companies who call themselves this who don't do anything to earn the right of working in IT other than they happen to work in IT.
+I've seen way too many "IT guys" or even companies who call themselves this who don't do anything to earn the right of working in our industry other than they happen to do IT.
 Seriously.
 It's that bad.

 It seems that most of the companies in our arena know how to talk the talk, but are incapable of walking the walk.
 Because of their lack of process, procedures, and systems, they're still stuck with the mindset that fixing things is good enough, rather than preventing them from happening in the first place!
 And while nobody can blame them, too many businesses have come to accept this level of mediocrity when it comes to their technology - "It seems to be working, so what's the problem?"

 While on the surface it may seem good for us (helping to acquire new clients), I believe in the long run it's actually bad for the industry as a whole.
 On the one hand, it certainly fuels our growth.
-But, on the other hand, it actually makes things harder for us in many ways because IT services have become so devalued in the eyes of too many business owners (because of this level of mediocrity).
-Between this and the consumerization of IT, it's an uphill battle every day for firms like us who provide IT services in the way and at the level it should be run at (and, of course, with the related cost structure).
+But, on the other, it actually makes things harder for us in many ways because IT services have become so devalued in the eyes of too many business owners (because of this level of mediocrity).
+Between this and the consumerization of IT, it's an uphill battle every day for firms who provide IT services correctly and at the level it should be run at (and, of course, with the related cost structure).